thousandbrainsproject/tbp.monty/docs/how-monty-works/faq-monty.md

 So in some ways, you can think of the Thousand-Brains Project as leveraging concepts similar to SLAM or particle filters to model all structures in the world (including abstract spaces), rather than just environments.
 However, it is also more than this.
 For example, the capabilities of the system to model the world and move in it magnify due to the processing of many, semi-independent modeling units, and the ways in which these units interact.

-## What is the relationship of the Thousand Brains Theory to swarm intelligence?
+## What is the Relationship of the Thousand Brains Theory to Swarm Intelligence?

 There are interesting similarities between swarm intelligence and the Thousand Brains Theory.
 In particular, thousand-brains systems leverage many semi-independent computational units, where each one of these is a full sensorimotor system.
 As such, the TBT is a recognition of the centrality of distributed, sensorimotor processing to intelligence.
 However, the bandwidth and complexity of the coordination is much greater in the cortex and thousand-brains systems than what could occur in natural biological swarms.

 It might be helpful to think of the difference between prokaryotic organisms that may cooperate to some degree (such as bacteria creating a protective biofilm), vs. the complex abilities of eukaryotic organisms, where cells cooperate, specialize, and communicate in a much richer way.
 This distinction underlies the capabilities of swarming animals such as bees, which, while impressive, do not match the intelligence of mammals.
 In the long-term, we imagine that Monty systems can use communicating agents of various complexity, number and independence as required.

-## Why doesn't Monty make use of deep learning?
+## Why Does Monty Not Make Use of Deep Learning?

 Deep learning is a powerful technology - we use large-language models ourselves on a daily basis, and systems such as AlphaFold are an amazing opportunity for biological research.
 However, we believe that there are many core assumptions in deep learning that are inconsistent with the operating principles of the brain.
 It is often tempting when implementing a component in an intelligent system to reach for a deep learning solution.
 However, we have made most conceptual progress when we have set aside the black box of deep learning and worked from basic principles of known neuroscience and the problems that brains must solve.

 As such, there may come a time where we leverage deep learning components, particularly for more "sub-cortical" processing such as low-level feature extraction, and model-free motor policies (see below), however we will avoid this until they prove themselves to be absolutely essential.

-## What is the relationship of the Thousand Brains Theory to reinforcement learning, including deep reinforcement learning?
+## What is the Relationship of the Thousand Brains Theory to Reinforcement Learning, Including Deep Reinforcement Learning?

 Reinforcement learning (RL) can be divided into two kinds, model-free and model-based.
 Model-free RL can be used by the brain, for example, to help you proficiently and unconsciously ride a bicycle by making fine adjustments in your actions in response to feedback.
 Current deep reinforcement learning algorithms are very good at this ([Mnih et al, 2015](https://www.nature.com/articles/nature14236)).
 However, when you learned to ride a bicycle, you likely watched your parents give a demonstration, listened to their explanation, and had an understanding of the bicycle's shape and the concept of peddling before you even started moving on it.
 Without these deliberate, guided actions, it could take thousands of years of random movement in the vicinity of the bicycle until you figured out how to ride it, as positive feedback (the bicycle is moving forward) is rare.